tomasherceg/dotvvm-docs/Pages/control-development-creating-custom-postback-handlers.md

 ### Step 3: Register the PostBack Handler

 The postback handler is registered in the same way as any other user control.
-You can find more information about the custom control registration in the [/docs/tutorials/control-development-code-only-controls](Code-only Controls) tutorial.
+You can find more information about the custom control registration in the [Code-only Controls](/docs/tutorials/control-development-code-only-controls/{branch}) tutorial.

 <br/>